 Since 2015, enrolment in the Central East capital zone has been growing and the combined utilization rate of elementary schools in this zone for 2020 is 105%.
-Enrolment is expected to continue to increase until at least 2030 and remain stable after that.
+Enrolment is expected to continue to increase until at least 2030 and remain stable thereafter.
 By 2030, utilization rate will be at 127% with 418 additional spaces needed.
 In recent years, this over utilization has been addressed by using five portable classrooms - three at Golden Ears and two at Harry Hooge Elementary.
-A further two portable classrooms will be installed on-site at Yennadon Elementary for September 2021.
+A further two portable classrooms were installed on-site at Yennadon Elementary in September 2021.